ECP-VeloC/redset/doc/rst/schemes.rst

 and the process whose rank is one more is the right neighbor.
 The last rank wraps back to the first to form a ring.
 At run time, the library caches the XOR set in the MPI communicator associated with a redundancy descriptor.
-Each process also caches information abouts its left and right neighbor processes in the redundancy descriptor.
+Each process also caches information about its left and right neighbor processes in the redundancy descriptor.

 XOR algorithm
 -------------
 The XOR redundancy scheme applies the algorithm described in [Gropp]_ (which is based on [Patterson]_).
-Assuming that each process writes one file and that the files on all processes are the same size, this algorithm is illustrated in Figure [fig-xor]_.
+Assuming that each process writes one file and that the files on all processes are the same size, this algorithm is illustrated in Figure :ref:`fig-xor`.
 Given N processes in the set, each file is logically partitioned into N-1 chunks, and an empty, zero-padded chunk is logically inserted into the file at alternating positions depending on the rank of the process.
 Then a reduce-scatter is computed across the set of logical files.
 The resulting chunk from this reduce-scatter is the data that the process stores in its XOR file.

 ..
-[Ross] "Providing Efficient I/O Redundancy in MPI Environments", William Gropp, Robert Ross, and Neill Miller, Lecture Notes in Computer Science, 3241:7786, September 2004.
+[Gropp] "Providing Efficient I/O Redundancy in MPI Environments", William Gropp, Robert Ross, and Neill Miller, Lecture Notes in Computer Science, 3241:7786, September 2004.
 11th European PVM/MPI Users Group Meeting, 2004.

 ..
 [Patterson] "A Case for Redundant Arrays of Inexpensive Disks (RAID)", D Patterson, G Gibson, and R Katz, Proc. of 1988 ACM SIGMOD Conf. on Management of Data, 1988.